deepanshubajaj/Magic-8-Ball-iOSApp/README.md

 <h1 align="center">Magic 8 Ball - iOS App</h1>

 **Magic 8 Ball** is an iOS app that provides answers to all of life's tough questions, just like the classic Magic 8 Ball toy.
-Shake your device or tap the button, and the app will give you a random answer to guide you through any decision-making dilemma!
+Tap the button, and the app will give you a random answer to guide you through any decision-making dilemma!
 Whether it's a yes, no, or maybe, you'll always have an answer when you need it most!

 ## Features :

-- **Ask the Magic 8 Ball**: Tap the "Ask" button or shake your phone to receive an answer to your question.
+- **Ask the Magic 8 Ball**: Tap the "Ask" button to receive an answer to your question.
 - **Random Answers**: The app provides randomized responses like "Yes," "No," "Maybe," and more, just like the classic Magic 8 Ball.
 - **Interactive UI**: Simple and fun design with a smooth interface that makes asking questions enjoyable.
-- **Shake to Get an Answer**: Just shake your phone to ask the Magic 8 Ball and get an answer instantly.

 ## Installation :